pytorch/tutorials/intermediate_source/torchvision_tutorial.rst

 .. code:: python

     import torchvision
-   from torchvision.models.detection.faster_rcnn import FastRCNNPredictor from torchvision.models.detection.mask_rcnn import MaskRCNNPredictor
+    from torchvision.models.detection.faster_rcnn import FastRCNNPredictor
+    from torchvision.models.detection.mask_rcnn import MaskRCNNPredictor

     def get_model_instance_segmentation(num_classes):
         # load an instance segmentation model pre-trained on COCO
         model = torchvision.models.detection.maskrcnn_resnet50_fpn(weights="DEFAULT")

         # get number of input features for the classifier
         in_features = model.roi_heads.box_predictor.cls_score.in_features
         # replace the pre-trained head with a new one
         model.roi_heads.box_predictor = FastRCNNPredictor(in_features, num_classes)

         # now get the number of input features for the mask classifier
         in_features_mask = model.roi_heads.mask_predictor.conv5_mask.in_channels
         hidden_layer = 256
         # and replace the mask predictor with a new one
-       model.roi_heads.mask_predictor = MaskRCNNPredictor(in_features_mask,
+        model.roi_heads.mask_predictor = MaskRCNNPredictor(
+            in_features_mask,
             hidden_layer,
-                                                          num_classes)
+            num_classes,
+        )

         return model

 That’s it, this will make ``model`` be ready to be trained and evaluated on your custom dataset.